-You want to act, you call up an acting class guru, you learn “the trick” of acting.
+You want to act, you sign up with an acting class guru, you learn “the trick” of acting.
 You are an “actor.”

-Here’s the expectation: You take the acting class with your guru of choice, you plunk down your Benjamins, the guru shows you a few “tricks” to doing this right, and you emerge from your three to four hour intensive (or five nights of three to four hours) ready to Do It Professionally.
+Here’s the naive expectation: You sign up for an acting class with your guru of choice, you plunk down your Benjamins, the guru shows you a few “tricks” to doing this right, and you emerge from your three to four hour intensive (or five nights of three to four hours) transformed and ready to Do It Professionally.
 Quick and easy.
 Done.

-If you view the project of learning to act (or voice act) as a long term process, you will have an advantage over many.
-It is a gradual accrual of strengthening muscles and training instincts that must come together before you are ready to do it well.
+If you view the project of learning to act (or voice act) as a long term process with you in control and powering it, you will have an advantage over most.

 A teacher’s help can be a good, even vital, assist.
 But the learning and guidance of your creative and professional ascent is ultimately, happily, powered by you.